codemarc/QlikSense_Extension_EndlessCells/README.md

 * Row - on which row the cell to be added
 * Column - on which column the cell to be added
 * Expression - if the text here starts with `=` it will be passed to QS engine for evaluation otherwise will be represented as plain text
-* Styles - css formated string which will reflect this call only
+* Styles - css formated string which will reflect this cell only

 If the row/column is not present - it will be generated.
 For example - if there is no cells in the table and we specify `Row = 5 and Column = 6` then all the cells before this one will be generated and will be empty